gabrielbazan/fast-cookie/README.md

 cookiecutter https://github.com/gabrielbazan/fastapi_template_project.git
 ```

-You'll be prompted to enter a few project config values.
+You'll be prompted to enter a few project config values:

-## How do I run my new project?
+ * Project name
+ * Project package name
+ * Host port number for your API
+ * Whether you need a relational database or not

+## Running your project

-After creating your project from this template, just go to the docker-compose directory and
-start the containers:
+After creating your project from this template, just go to the docker-compose directory and start the containers:
 ```shell
 cd {project_package_name}/{project_package_name}
 docker compose build
 docker compose up
 ```

 And that's all.
-Your new API is now running in the port you specified.
+Your new API is now running in the port you've specified.

-## How do I check if my new project is working?
+## Take a look at your running API

 Hit the API root with any browser.
-For example, with CURL (in the case where you're using port 5000):
+For example, with CURL:
 ```shell
 curl localhost:{api_port}
 ```